PRISONERS OF THE SUN

 The first 40 or so minutes are involved with the various skulkings, betrayals and in-politicking as the party comes together.
 The rest of the film, once it gets us inside the pyramid, becomes a staggeringly ordinary adventure film.
 After this point, Prisoners of the Sun follows all the tomb raider cliches the fiendish death traps set to repel all trespassers, the secret doors, the puzzles that need to be unlocked, the treacherous member of the party who endangers everybody with their greed and so on.
 All of these feel so tired and creaky that the film fails to generate any suspense and feels like a plot that is chewing through a constructor set of cliches.
 The film even drags out the creaky cliche of heroine Carmen Chaplin being the direct descendant (or more commonly in these films, the reincarnation) of the original princess.

 Within the opening scenes, we get an introduction that interprets Ancient Egyptian mythology in terms of visiting aliens.
 This is an old idea that was suggested by crackpot writer Erich von Daniken in his book Chariots of the Gods (1968) and numerous follow-ups.
-Von Danikens idea of Ancient Astronauts has bled through into a surprising number of science-fiction films with the likes of Starship Invasions (1977), the original Battlestar Galactica (1978-9), Hangar 18 (1980), Sky Bandits/Sky Pirates (1985), Stargate (1994), AVP: Alien vs. Predator (2004), 10,000 BC (2008), Indiana Jones and the Kingdom of the Crystal Skull, The Fourth Kind (2009), Stonehenge Apocalypse (2010), Killer Mountain (2011) and Prometheus (2012), as well as the documentary Chariots of the Gods (1970).
+Von Danikens idea of Ancient Astronauts has bled through into a surprising number of science-fiction films with the likes of Starship Invasions (1977), the original Battlestar Galactica (1978-9), Hangar 18 (1980), Sky Bandits/Sky Pirates (1985), Stargate (1994), AVP: Alien vs. Predator (2004), 10,000 BC (2008), Indiana Jones and the Kingdom of the Crystal Skull, The Fourth Kind (2009), Stonehenge Apocalypse (2010), Killer Mountain (2011), Prometheus (2012) and Phoenix Forgotten (2017), as well as the documentary Chariots of the Gods (1970).

 The biggest disappointment of the film is its complete and utter letdown on its promise.
 The whole film is constructed around the build-up to the discovery of the alien Osiris at the heart of the pyramid.
 What little interest there is comes in waiting to see what the adventurers find when they arrive there.
 The big disappointment however is that when we do get there, the film only briefly awakens them we dont even get to see what they look like before it blows the pyramid up and has it crashing down around everybody as they narrowly make their way out.
 The film ends with vastly underwhelming effect (and the hint of a sequel) as the survivors look up at the sky and comment: We know theyre out there.